aregm/nff-go-nat/README.md

 build DPDK there with `make`.
 After that execute `source env.sh` script to initialize necessary variables to build native code and run `go build` or `go install ./...`.
 Main executable is `nff-go-nat` and there is also a GRPC command line client in `client` directory.
+NAT example uses new Go 1.11 go.mod mechanism of fetching dependencies and should be build outside of GOPATH.